theo-armour/agenda/1-notes.md

 ??

 Helsinki declaration 1964 research ethics

+Right to be forgotten GDPR

 Got it